 Indian Valley Open Space Preserve

 It has been a bit rainy here in Northern California ALL winter including our arrival at the parking lot at the campus of College of Marin.
-It had rained good the night before and we knew there would be a chance of rain that morning…we showed up at the parking lot to a complete downpour.
+It had rained well the night before and we knew there would be a chance of rain that morning…we showed up at the parking lot to a complete downpour.
 Thankfully it only lasted a couple of minutes!
 We waited in the truck and got our hiking shoes on while the dark cloud above us passed.
-Following the directions from our AllTrails app we headed out toward the baseball fields.
-Passing them we found our way to the Indian Valley trail head.
+Following the directions from our AllTrails app, we headed out toward the baseball fields.
+Passing them we found our way to the Indian Valley trailhead.
 We opted to hike clockwise and started up Pacheco Pond Fire Road.

 Pacheco Pond Fire Road

 The slightly muddy trail started off at a moderate an incline which got our blood pumping and muscles warmed up.
 We followed the curves around the back of the College of Marin campus where the students have a great garden and orchard growing.
 Heading up the trail we paused several times to enjoy the view of the trail.
 At about a mile in you reach Pacheco Pond.
 As we approached we heard plop plop in the water.
 Frogs were jumping in from the shore as we got closer to them!
-The rain had started back up again so we stayed under the shelter of an oak tree as we admired the pond and the couple of ducks cruising across it.
+The rain had started back up again so we stayed under the shelter of an oak tree as we admired the pond and a couple of ducks cruising across it.

 Have you been on a trail and realized that the destination (in this case a waterfall) is not the most spectacular part of the hike?
 The views of the trail were so great with the wild irises growing in clumps along the trail, the yellow wildflowers dotting the grass and sides of the trails and the oaks leafing out.
 Spring in all her glory was present along the entire trail!

-After Pacheco Pond the trail became slightly more narrow and the lovely switchbacks started.
+After Pacheco Pond, the trail became slightly more narrow and the lovely switchbacks started.
 It did not feel like we were climbing at all until we reached the junction with Jack Burgi trail and the tree cover opened up to cloudy skies above and tiny views of the bay in the distance.
 Dropping down a bit from here we were once again enveloped by the tree canopy and found our way to Ken Harth Waterfall Trail…yes, this is where the waterfall is!

 Winding our way through bay and oaks trees we followed the trail up and down stone steps all the while following the flowing creek.
-At this point we hadn’t encountered another soul on the trails and it felt like we had the entire Indian Valley Open Space Preserve to ourselves!
+At this point, we hadn’t encountered another soul on the trails and it felt like we had the entire Indian Valley Open Space Preserve to ourselves!
 Per the map on Marin County Parks website, we knew the waterfall was close and we could hear it but couldn’t quite see it.

 We had hopped over the creek several times along the trail and came upon a spot where the rock below our feet was smooth and the creek was flowing over.
-Following the water trail we hopped across and peered down the 10′ foot waterfall that was flowing down this smooth rock!
+Following the Water trail, we hopped across and peered down the 10′ foot waterfall that was flowing down this smooth rock!
 We had found it!
 Yes, sometimes we feel like we discover new places when we hike even though they are clearly marked on the park map! 🙂

 Enjoying the sound of water flowing over the side and dropping into the creek below we followed the trail down to the base of the waterfall.
 The rock was so smooth and was one giant rock instead of multiple boulders with water rushing over.
 It made a softer more soothing sound.
-Avoiding the poison oak around the trail to the creek we hopped onto rocks in the middle of the creek and and admired this beauty.
+Avoiding the poison oak around the trail to the creek we hopped onto rocks in the middle of the creek and admired this beauty.
 Since the rock was so smooth and the water wasn’t gushing over the side it sort of made the rock look like it was melting.
 Check out the pics below!

-Our first encounter of other life was a dog that came rushing down into the creek to join us followed by his parents.
-They were here to check out the waterfall also and we exchanged turns taking photos of each other with the waterfall in the background.
+Our first encounter with other life was a dog that came rushing down into the creek to join us followed by his parents.
+They were there to check out the waterfall also and we exchanged turns taking photos of each other with the waterfall in the background.
 Wishing we could have just hung out on a rock and stayed longer we said our good-bye’s and made our way up Susan Alexander Trail.